A View On Cities > Madrid > Madrid Attractions > Royal Theater

 In the Beginning

-Located on the Plaza de Oriente, all the great European opera singers of the 19th and early 20th century appeared on stage at this grand theater and, for decades, it was at the center of Madrid’s cultural scene.
+Located on the Plaza de Oriente, all the great European opera singers of the 19th and early twentieth century appeared on stage at this grand theater and, for decades, it was at the center of Madrid’s cultural scene.

 Problems Arise